steventkrawczyk/reviewers-like-you/README.md

   * https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html
 4. Populate the DynamoDb table with data using `python -m tools.store_csv_cli tests/test_data.csv`
 5. Try the flask server by running `FLASK_APP=app/recommendation_server.py flask run`.
 Currently, the flask app requires you to manually enter user input as query parameters on the URL, like `http://127.0.0.1:5000/match?bladerunner=1`
-6. To run the react app: with the flask app running, `cd` into the `frontend` dir and run `yarn start`.
+6. To run the react app: with the flask app running, `cd` into the `app/frontend` dir and run `yarn start`.
 It will open a web page.

 # Design